abelfunctions/abelfunctions/doc/source/tutorial.rst

     f = y**3 + 2*x**3*y - x**7
     X = RiemannSurface(f,x,y)
-    print C
+    print X

 *
     .. code-block:: none

        Riemann surface defined by the algebraic curve -x**7 + 2*x**3*y + y**3

-`abelfunctions` can compute the singularities of the curve and uses the corresponding information to determine the genus.
+abelfunctions can compute the singularities of the curve and uses the corresponding information to determine the genus.

 .. code-block:: python